What can be considered as a sleeping problem? Symptoms of insomnia (sleeping problems) are:

 Insomnia of organic origin: sleeping problems that appear due to natural causes have to be checked by a physician.
 The three most frequent sleeping problems of biological origin are: a) Breathing problems during sleep b) Restless-Legs-Syndrome c) Sleeping problems due to dementia

 Consequences of too little sleep

 Too little sleep increases reaction time drastically, similarly to what happens with alcohol.
 In the United States, about 100.000 car accidents are attributed to lack of sleep every year.
-Sleep is important for thinking and remembering.
-Thinking is affected with reduced ability to concentrate, focus and solve problems.
+Sleep is essential for thinking and remembering.
+Thinking is affected with reduced ability to concentrate, focus, and solve problems.
 During sleep, we store in a more definite way what we learned.
 Sleeping problems can increase the risk to suffer from any of the following illnesses:

 - Heart diseases